oeminaga/PlexusNet/README.md

 seed_everything()
 ```

-#An example code to use the package:
+-An example code to use the package:
 ```
 from plexusnet.architecture import PlexusNet model=PlexusNet(depth=2, length=3, junction=3, n_class=2).model

 model.compile(optimizer="adam", metrics=["acc"], loss="categorical_crossentropy")
-model.fit(X,Y)<br />
+model.fit(X,Y)
 ```
-#if you want to load a PlexusNet model for prediction:
+-if you want to load a PlexusNet model for prediction:
 ```
 from plexusnet.architecture import LoadModel model=LoadModel("your_model.h5")